top of page

 It offers solace and healing for those struggling with mental health issues and a free outdoor activity for local lower-income families.

-Three local swimmers (Becca, Em and Eva) formed the Conham Bathing Group, a citizen-led water testing programme to help raise awareness of the poor water quality in the Avon.
+Three local swimmers formed the Conham Bathing Group, a citizen-led water testing programme to help raise awareness of the poor water quality in the Avon.

 The Conham Bathing Group are applying for Designated Bathing Water Status (DBWS).
 Officially designated Bathing Waters are the only blue spaces where water quality is regularly monitored for its effect on human health, and legal obligations are put on polluting industries to clean up their act.
-In the UK there are currently only 3 stretches of river, all of which have been won through local campaigns.
+In the UK there are currently only 3 stretches of river with this status, all of which have been won through local campaigns.

 There is an ecological emergency in English rivers.